ivanslapnicar/Arrowhead.jl/README.md

 real roots.
 The computation is forward stable.
-The program uses `SymArrow` form of companion matrix in barycentric coordinates and the corresponding `eig()` function specially designed for this case.
+The program uses `SymArrow` form of companion matrix in barycentric coordinates and the corresponding `eigen()` function specially designed for this case.
 The file also contains three functions `inv()`.
 Similarly, the file `arrowhead8.jl` conatains the function `rootsah()` which computes the roots of `BigInt` and `BigFloat` polynomials with all distinct real roots.